Sunday, October 8, 2017

 author of the infamously salacious Trump dossier.
 If the dossier is a fake, which Trump and his supporters

-claim, then why did republican staffers meet secretly with the author of the
+claim, then why did republican staffers try to meet secretly with the author of the

 dossier?
 Seems kind of suspicious to me.